-- 31. Where appropriate: to ensure that vulnerable claimants have the opportunity to be seen face to face to have the implications of failing to comply with the WCA requirements. - 32.
-Aim of visit: to ensure that the claimant fully understands the requirements placed on them by Jobcentre Plus in satisfying the conditions of entitlement to benefit and the implications of not attending or complying with their Work Capability Assessment (WCA), including recording good cause for non attendance reasons. - 33.
-Also if during the course of a WCA visit the claimant agrees to attend or comply with a WCA appointment, to advise the claimant that they may be referred for further assessment.
+Where appropriate: To ensure that vulnerable claimants have the opportunity to be seen face to face to have the implications of failing to comply with the health journey medical evidence requirements and WCA requirements fully explained.

+Aim of visit: To ensure that the claimant fully understands the requirements placed on them by Universal Credit and the implications of not attending or complying with the Work Capability Assessment (WCA) requirements, including the provision of medical evidence until the WCA outcome decision is made, and including where appropriate, recording good reason for non attendance.

+Also if during the course of a WCA visit the claimant agrees to attend or comply with a WCA appointment, to advise the claimant they may be referred for further assessment.